scriptspacejs/Qurantianzeo-NextGen-Automods-discord.js/README.md

 ## Features

-- `/quarantine` - Put a user in quarantine with optional reason and duration
+- `quarantine` - Put a user in quarantine with optional reason and duration
-- `/unquarantine` - Remove a user from quarantine
+- `unquarantine` - Remove a user from quarantine
-- `/quarantine-list` - List all currently quarantined users
+- `quarantine-list` - List all currently quarantined users
-- `/quarantine-status` - Check quarantine status of a user
+- `quarantine-status` - Check quarantine status of a user

 ## Setup